Staff and board

 She holds a Master of Laws, a Bachelor of Laws with Honours, a Bachelor of Science majoring in Pharmacology and Toxicology, and a Postgraduate Diploma in Arts.

-As the Head of Private Sector Policy & Advocacy, Francis co-leads Unicef UK’s work on child rights and business.
-This includes advising businesses on their human rights due diligence processes and advocacy towards Government on the policy environment for business and human rights.
-Prior to Unicef UK, Francis worked at Save the Children and other international development charities as well as in public affairs in the technology sector.
+As the Director of Shift’s Business Learning Program, Francis oversees Shift’s work providing expert advice to a select group of companies that are serious about human rights.
+Shift is committed to using the knowledge their work generates to build broader understanding of the practical application of the UN Guiding Principles and this is a key area of Francis’ responsibilities.
+Prior to joining Shift, he helped establish Unicef UK’s Child Rights and Business Unit.
+Francis’ role included advising businesses on their human rights due diligence processes and advocacy towards Government on the policy environment for business and human rights.
+Francis has also worked at Save the Children and other international development charities as well as in public affairs in the technology sector.
 Having lived and worked in Colombia for a number of years, he has a particular interest in corporate accountability in Latin America.
 Francis holds a BA (Hons) in International History from London School of Economics and an Msc in International Development and Security from the University of Bristol.

 Staff and consultants